BorislavStefanov31/LabFortyAI/README.md

 ## Hosted Quickstart

-Follow these steps to get your own Chatbot UI instance running in the cloud.
+Follow these steps to get your own instance running in the cloud.

-### 1. Follow Local Quickstart

 ### 1. Fork and Clone the Repo